Marc-Pierre-Barbier/ModManager/README.md

 3. adding a hook for %command% in steam

 ## How to contribute:
-if you have creation engine based games not listed in src/steam.h please open an issue with the name of the game folder in steamapps/common/
+if you have Gamebryo or creation engine based games not listed in subprojects/lib_mod_manager/steam.h please open an issue with the name of the game folder in steamapps/common/

 otherwise don't hesitate to open an issue and suggest changes. if you event know how to code in C don't be scared to create merge request.